3mdeb/news-and-ideas/blog/content/post/2023-04-27-3mdeb-open-source-contribution.md

 your dependence on proprietary firmware, you could benefit from using coreboot.
 We can also help you reduce time-to-market by simplifying the firmware development process.
-As well, if you want user-friendly and well-documented firmware, then coreboot is for you.
+As well, if you want user-friendly and well-documented firmware, then coreboot based
+[Dasharo firmware](https://www.dasharo.com/pages/contact/) is solution for you.

 ---